StasonJatham/aws_cloud_certs/README.md

 Which components of AWS infrastrucutre can be described as multiple isolated locations within one geographic area ?
 - Availabillty Zones

+Which of the follwoiung staetements is true of amazon virtual private cloud ?
+- you can create ,amy subnets in a VPC altough fewer is recommended to limit complexity

 #### EC2 - Elastic Compute CLoud
 what is ec2 - elastic compute cloud